Sebastian-C21/RickNMorty/README.md

 # RickNMorty
- This repo host the technical interview for Blossom FullStack Engineer Role
+ This repo hosts the technical interview for the Blossom FullStack Engineer Role